Home > Heating > When Should You Actually Use Emergency Heat?

 It’s a common mistake to think that when the temperature really plummets, you should switch on the emergency heat.
 The truth is, your heat pump is designed to handle cold weather.
 The “emergency” in emergency heat means just that—it’s for true emergencies.
 You should only manually turn on the EM heat setting if your primary heat pump has stopped working or is seriously malfunctioning.
 For regular cold days, trust your system to do its job.
 It will automatically use its auxiliary heat strips as needed to supplement the heat pump without you having to do a thing.

-Myth #2: It Heats Your Home Faster
+Myth #2: It Warms Up Your House Faster

 If you’re feeling chilly, it can be tempting to flip the emergency heat switch, thinking it will give your system a quick boost.
 Unfortunately, that’s not how it works.
 Emergency heat won’t warm your home any faster than your heat pump running correctly.
 It’s simply a backup system, like a spare tire for your car.
 It’s meant to get you through a worst-case scenario—like a broken heat pump—until a professional can arrive.
 Relying on it will only lead to a much higher electric bill, as it’s a far less efficient way to generate heat.